Easy, cute little flowers, and you an actually forget to water them!

 Plant my forget-me-not

-If you did not sow them directly in the ground, about two months after sowing, the plants took enough strength to be placed in the ground.
+If you did not sow them directly in open soil, about two months after sowing, the plants took enough strength to be placed in open soil.

 Myosotis prefers a sunny location in temperate or semi-shaded areas in warm regions.
 It enjoys a rich, fresh soil, well drained and if possible enriched with a manure fertilizer.
 Plant them in finely worked beds (spaded, scratched and raked), checking that the last spring frosts are overdue.
 Once the area is properly prepared, simply make a small hole with a dibble, remove the plant from its bucket, put it in the hole, and compact the soil to put it in contact with the roots.
 Respect a spacing between the plants corresponding to one third of its intended width.
 Water copiously to facilitate rooting.